Long-tailed tit: Distribution and habitat

-The long-tailed tit is globally widespread throughout temperate northern Europe and the Palearctic, into boreal Scandinavia and south into the Mediterranean zone.
+The long-tailed tit is globally widespread throughout temperate Northern Europe and the Palearctic, into boreal Scandinavia and south into the Mediterranean zone.
 It inhabits deciduous and mixed woodland with a well-developed shrub layer, favouring edge habitats.
 It can also be found in scrub, heathland with scattered trees, bushes and hedges, in farmland and riverine woodland, parks and gardens.
 The bird's year-round diet of insects and social foraging bias habitat choice in winter towards deciduous woodland, typically of oak, ash and locally sycamore species.
 For nesting, strong preference is shown towards scrub areas.
 The nest is often built in thorny bushes less than 3 m above the ground.

 Behaviour and ecology

 Food and feeding

 The long-tailed tit is insectivorous throughout the year.
 It eats predominantly arthropods, preferring the eggs and larvae of moths and butterflies.
-Occasional vegetable matter (such as seeds) is taken in the autumn.
+Occasional vegetable matter (such as seeds) is taken in the autumn and winter.